Art exhibits and gallery openings in Fairfield County

 Taking the Cure, on view through Nov.
 17, Westport Historical Society, 25 Avery Pl., Westport.
 Exhibit casts a lens on the social management of mental illness.
 Vision & Dignity: The Art of George Hand Wright, through Nov.
 17. Info: westporthistory.org.

 The New Canaan Museum and Historical Society, 13 Oenoke Ridge, New Canaan.
-Shoes, an exhibition of 200 pairs of shoes from the Museum’s extensive clothing and textile collection, on display through Oct.
-15. History of New Canaan’s Fire Company No.1, includes photographs, memorabilia, medals, uniforms chronicling 140 years of the company’s history, through Oct.
-26. Common Ground: Irwin by award-winning photographer Torrance York on exhibit at the Gores Pavilion in Irwin Park through Nov.
-3. Hours vary so call the Historical Society to confirm.
-Ponus: The Man & The Monument, Oct.
-27, 4 p.m., a talk by Patricia Funt Oxman on the 1897 unveiling of the Ponus Monument and on Chief Ponus and the New Canaan ancestors who changed his world.
-They Called New Canaan Home, Oct.
-29, 11 am, a book presentation by Art Hahn.
+Common Ground: Irwin by award-winning photographer Torrance York on exhibit at the Gores Pavilion in Irwin Park through Nov.
+3. Northeast Waterscapes: Artists Explore Oceans, Rivers, Harbors, Nov.
+1-Dec.
+14. Reception, Nov.
+1, 5:30-7:30 p.m.
+Hours vary so call the historical society to confirm.
 Info: nchistory.org.

 Just Like Grandma Used to Make: A Hands-on Experience of 300 Years of Kitchen History, Tuesday-Saturday, 10 a.m.-4 p.m., Wilton Historical Society, 224 Danbury Rd., Wilton.
 Tours of the 1910 kitchen at the Betts House.
 Info: wiltonhistorical.org.